TheKetan2/delete_chinese_apps_clone_in_flutter/README.md

 It's clone of viral App by the name "Delete China Apps".

-It scans installed apps an d lists apps which are Chinese and then one can choose to keep them or delete.
+It scans installed apps and lists apps which are Chinese and then one can choose to keep them or delete.

 ### Snapshots